-The Service will provide the following levels of service to Home Authority/Primary businesses:
+The Service will provide the following levels of service to Primary Authority businesses:

-- Place special emphasis on the control of goods and services originating within Norfolk - Actively promote the benefits of the Home/Primary Authority system to businesses within Norfolk - Designate a Home/Primary Authority Officer or team to each business, with the relevant competencies or access to the necessary expertise to be able to offer advice - Respond to requests for advice and guidance from Home/Primary Authority businesses - In the case of Primary Authority businesses issue assured advice where it is appropriate to do so - Facilitate a response to enquiries raised by other authorities - Maintain Home/Primary Authority records of relevant incidents, business policies and diligence procedures, where known - Maintain confidentiality in relevant circumstances - Ensure Home/Primary Authority businesses are aware of our procedure for dealing with complaints or disagreements - Have in place arrangements to notify other authorities of indulgences relevant to "subsequently corrected" errors - Participate in relevant sector groupings of Home/Primary authorities - Support national advice and conciliation procedures, where appropriate.
+- Actively promote the benefits of the Primary Authority scheme to businesses within Norfolk and outside of Norfolk - Designate Primary Authority Officer(s) to each partnered business, with the relevant competencies or access to the necessary expertise to be able to offer advice. - Respond to requests for advice and guidance - Issue assured advice, where it is appropriate to do so - Facilitate a response to enquiries raised by other authorities - Maintain records of relevant incidents, business policies and diligence procedures, where known - Maintain confidentiality in relevant circumstances - Ensure businesses are aware of our procedure for dealing with complaints or disagreements - Have in place arrangements to notify other authorities of indulgences relevant to "subsequently corrected" errors - Participate in relevant sector groupings with enforcement partners where our Primary Authority Partners businesses operate in the applicable market sector - Support national advice and conciliation procedures, where appropriate.

-Home/Primary Authority businesses will be inspected/visited or otherwise contacted:
+Primary Authority businesses will be inspected/visited or otherwise contacted:

-- As part of the inspection programme for high-risk businesses, or - As part of the planned series of targeted enforcement activities, or - As a result of a complaint/referral received, or - To maintain the Home/Primary Authority relationship.
+- As part of the inspection programme for high-risk businesses, or - As part of the planned series of targeted enforcement activities, or - As a result of a complaint/referral received, or - To maintain the Primary Authority Partnership relationship.

-Currently, the Service has a Home or Originating Authority relationship with 144 food businesses and 13 animal feed manufacturers.
-Although under development at the time of writing this plan the Service has Primary Authority Partnerships with two businesses, both of which relate to the agricultural sector.
-The resources required to handle complaints and service requests relating to these Home/Primary Authority businesses are included in Sections 3.2 and 3.4.
+Currently, the Service has Primary Authority Partnerships with one food business and two feed businesses.
+The resources required to handle complaints and service requests relating to these Primary Authority businesses are included in Sections 3.2 and 3.4.

-3.4 Advice to Business
+3.3 Advice to Business